 So, you've decided that you want to swim in a wetsuit, but which one should you choose?
 It's a bewildering world of tech and features, so here's a simple guide.

 Make sure it's a swimming wetsuit

-In general, there are two types of wetsuit, one for general use (surfing, windsailing, coasteering etc) and one for swimming.
+Wetsuits fall into two main categories: general use (surfing, windsailing, coasteering etc) and swimming.
 So what's the difference?
-Water sports wetsuits are designed to be hard-wearing and grip so surfers don't slip of their boards, for example.
+General water sports wetsuits are designed to be hard-wearing and insulating.
 Swimming wetsuits are designed to help you swim faster.

 How to spot a swimming wetsuit

 All wetsuits work in the same way to keep you warm.
 But general-use wetsuits are too restrictive and create too much drag for swimming.
 So, you need to look at swimming wetsuits, often called triathlon wetsuits, which have a few go-faster features that will help rather than hinder your swimming.

 Made of thinner neoprene around the shoulders, they usually have thicker panels strategically placed to give you a better swimming position and insulation where your body needs it most.
 They're designed to keep your legs and hips higher in the water and to give your shoulders more freedom to move.
 They also have a sleek coating to reduce drag.